 - 1 ounce of unsweetened baking chocolate

-- 1 ¼ sticks of butter tablespoons of unsalted butter or ½ cup and two tablespoons.
+- 1 ¼ sticks of butter tablespoons of unsalted butter (10 tablespoons).

 - ¾ cup of chopped walnuts (optional)